tristan-sch/mern-app-vercel/README.md

 # mern-app-vercel

-This project my assignment for Module 5: **Back-end - NoSQL in the cloud**
+Project for my assignment for Module 5: **Back-end - NoSQL in the cloud**

 - Go to the [guide](https://io.tskoli.dev/guides/61d321e7ef0b55000925bc5b)
 - Go to the [live demo](https://vercel.com/tristan-sch/mern-app-vercel)